Peralta’s 9th-inning single lifts D-backs past Athletics 4-3

 The A’s will be eager to have CF Ramon Laureano back in the lineup Tuesday after he completed his four-game suspension by sitting out Monday’s series opener.
 Laureano had his penalty reduced from six games to four via appeal for his role in a benches-clearing brawl with the rival Houston Astros on Aug.
 9 in Oakland.

 “It’ll be nice to get him back.
-He’s going crazy,” manager Bob Melvin said, noting Laureano is spending way too much time in the manager’s office.
+He’s going crazy,” Melvin said, noting Laureano is spending way too much time in the manager’s office.

 TRAINER’S ROOM